Best Home Remedies for Cold & Flu

 How can you boost the immune system to stay away from cold infections?

 Follow these tips to keep your immune system fit.
 Getting at least 7 hours of sleep gives the immune system a boost.
-Eat energy-rich and nutritious food, but should also be easy to digest.
+Eat energy-rich and nutritious food, but it should also be easy to digest.
 Exercise regularly to keep the body and immune system fit.

 References